Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

-of equal $\AGC$ is satisfied.
+of equal correlation values are satisfied.
+In a second example, we retain the above setting, but discretize $X^{(1)}$, $X^{(2)}$, and $Y$, by rounding to the nearest integer.
+Evidently, the above null hypotheses remain valid.
+We recall that a valid test generates $p$-values with a uniform distribution on the unit interval under the null hypothesis \citep[Lemma 3.3.1]{Lehmann2022}, which guarantees that tests at all levels attains the nominal size.

+In the first, continuous simulation setting $\AGC$ equals Spearman's Rho at \eqref{eq:rhoS}.
 Perhaps surprisingly, tests targeted specifically at the comparison of two Spearman rank correlation coefficients do not appear to be available.
-Instead, the extant literature recommends that Spearman's $\rhoS$ be treated as if it was a Pearson correlation, and then standard methods for the comparison of Pearson correlation coefficients be used \citep{Myers2014}.
+Instead, the extant literature recommends that Spearman's Rho be treated as if it was a Pearson correlation, and then standard methods for the comparison of Pearson correlation coefficients be used \citep{Myers2014}.
 Therefore, we compare our test to the test for the equality of correlated Pearson correlation coefficients developed by \citet{Meng1992},\footnote{Specifically, we apply Fisher's transformation \citep{Fisher1915} to $\AGC_n^{(1)}$ and $\AGC_n^{(2)}$, to obtain $Z^{(1)}$ and $Z^{(2)}$, respectively, and then use eq.~(1) of \citet{Meng1992} to adjust for correlation.} as implemented in the \texttt{cocor} package \citep{Diedenhofen2015} for \textsf{R}.
 Figure \ref{fig:sim_1} shows histograms of one-sided $p$-values for tests at sample size $n = 50$, $100$, $500$, $1000$, and $5000$, respectively.
-Our test statistic at \eqref{eq:pairwise} yields essentially uniform histograms even when $n = 50$.
-In contrast, the method of \citet{Myers2014} with the \citet{Meng1992} correction yields U-shaped histograms at all sample sizes, so at the levels typically used in practice, the null hypothesis gets rejected more often than warranted.
+The test for equal Spearman's Rho with test statistic at \eqref{eq:pairwise} yields essentially uniform histograms even when $n = 50$.
+In contrast, the method of \citet{Myers2014} with the \citet{Meng1992} correction yields slightly U-shaped histograms at all sample sizes, so at the levels typically used in practice, the null hypothesis gets rejected more often than warranted.

-In a second example, we retain the above setting, but discretize $X^{(1)}$, $X^{(2)}$, and $Y$, by rounding to the nearest integer.
-The $\AGC$ measure now differs from Spearman's $\rhoS$, and we can no longer compare to previously used tests.
-Figure \ref{fig:sim_2} shows histograms of two-sided $p$-values for our test at the aforementioned sample sizes.
-Again, the test yields essentially uniform histograms.

-When the outcome $Y$ is binary, the null hypothesis at \eqref{eq:H0_pairwise} can be written equivalently as $H_0 : \AUC(X^{(1)}, Y) = \AUC(X^{(2)}, Y)$ in terms of the $\AUC$ measure at \eqref{eq:AUC}.
-As noted, our test and the classical test of \citet{DeLong1988} for the equality of two $\AUC$ values differ in the choice of the variance estimate only, and it is known that the \citet{DeLong1988} variance estimate is biased \citep{Xu2024}.
-In small sample simulation settings, both methods yield slightly non-uniform $p$-values under the null hypothesis, but the deviations generally are minor and difficult to interpret, and they disappear at larger sample sizes.
-We defer more detailed comparisons to future work and hint at the biostatistical literature on confidence intervals for differences in $\AUC$ values, where \citet{Demler2017} discuss the effects of nested models and adjustments for estimated parameters and relate to the theory of U-statistics.